 - tell your doctor if you have or have ever had heart disease.

-- tell your doctor if you or your partner are pregnant or plan to become pregnant.
+- tell your doctor if you are pregnant or plan to become pregnant.
 You will have to take a pregnancy test before starting treatment.
-You should not become pregnant during your treatment with cetuximab and for at least 6 months after your treatment.
-Talk to your doctor about birth control methods that you can use during your treatment. .
-If you or your partner become pregnant while you are receiving cetuximab, call your doctor.
+You should not become pregnant during your treatment with cetuximab and for at least 2 months after your treatment.
+Talk to your doctor about birth control methods that you can use during your treatment.
+If you become pregnant while you are receiving cetuximab, call your doctor.

 - tell your doctor if you are breastfeeding.
-Your doctor may tell you not to breast-feed during your treatment and for 60 days after you stop receiving this medication.
+Your doctor may tell you not to breastfeed during your treatment and for 2 months after you stop receiving this medication.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, a hat, sunglasses, and sunscreen during your treatment with cetuximab and for 2 months after your treatment.